The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 Faxi waterfall - you can also see it in the background in the photo of Ólafur and the super jeep

 Faxi is located in the river Tungufljót.
-Tungufljót is a salmon river and around 400 salmons are caught in it every year.
-There is a salmon ladder by the waterfall to help the salmons jump up the river.
+Tungufljót is a salmon river, and around 400 salmon are caught in it every year.
+There is a salmon ladder by the waterfall to help salmon jump upriver.

 This is where I took the photo of the jeep and our guide, Ólafur.
 I thought it would be nice to have this lovely waterfall in the background :)